 - Exceptional personal circumstances (e.g. serious illness or death of a parent or other person who brought you up, grandparent, brother or sister, spouse or partner or close friend, including participation in funeral and associated rites; family break up; being a victim of a significant crime; being in a serious car accident).

 - A significant family crisis where there is evidence of acute stress caused

-- Exceptional travel disruption beyond your control, and for which you can provide independent evidence, which prevented you form attending an examination or other scheduled assessment
+- Exceptional travel disruption beyond your control, and for which you can provide independent evidence, which prevented you from attending an examination or other scheduled assessment.

 You may bring any mitigating circumstances to our attention by submitting the Mitigating Circumstance form to your program manager.
 (Please refer to your SBS Student Handbook)

 You must contact us with details of any mitigating circumstances you wish to be considered:

 - within three weeks of the last exam in the session concerned